Raid on Choiseul: Raid

-Throughout October 31 and November 1, the marines undertook further patrolling actions around their base in anticipation of a Japanese counterattack; at this time, several minor clashes occurred between patrols.
-The Japanese also reoccupied Sangigai, although they did not attack the marines' base around Voza.
-The wounded marines were evacuated by a Consolidated PBY Catalina flying boat and further supplies were flown in, including food for Seton's local guides.
-On November 1, a large patrol of 87 marines from Company G—under the battalion's executive officer, Major Warner T. Bigger—was sent north by landing craft towards Nukiki.
+Throughout 31 October and 1 November the Marines undertook further patrolling actions around their base in anticipation of a Japanese counterattack; several minor clashes occurred between patrols.
+The Japanese reoccupied Sangigai, although they did not attack the Marine base around Voza.
+The wounded Marines were evacuated by a Consolidated PBY Catalina flying boat, and further supplies were flown in, including food for Seton's local guides.

+On 1 November a patrol of 87 Marines from Company G—under the battalion's executive officer, Major Warner T. Bigger—was sent north by landing craft towards Nukiki.
 Landing near the Warrior River, the patrol went ashore with the intention of attacking the Japanese around Choiseul Bay with their 60 mm mortars.
-The boats were hidden in a cove near Nukiki and a detachment of four men left in a base camp with a radio on the eastern bank of the river, along with the heavy equipment and explosives.
-The patrol then set off towards Choiseul Bay, but after crossing the river the guides assigned to the patrol became lost and the marines were forced to establish a bivouac and remain overnight while a smaller group was detached to reestablish contact with Voza to request another guide be sent.
+The boats were hidden in a cove near Nukiki, and a detachment of 4 men left in a base camp with a radio on the eastern bank of the river, along with the heavy equipment and explosives.
+The patrol then set off towards Choiseul Bay, but after crossing the river the guides assigned to the patrol became lost, and the Marines were forced to establish a bivouac and remain overnight while a smaller group was detached to reestablish contact with Voza to request another guide be sent.

 Throughout the night, a group of Japanese cut off the two groups.
-Nevertheless, on November 2, the smaller group was able to re-embark at Nukiki and return to Voza without being detected, while the larger group under Bigger pressed on with its mission after detaching several men to return to the river to request extraction in the afternoon.
+Nevertheless, on 2 November the smaller group was able to re-embark at Nukiki and return to Voza without being detected, while the larger group under Bigger pressed on with its mission after detaching several men to return to the river to request extraction in the afternoon.
 Coming under fire near Redman Island from a small outpost that was quickly destroyed, Bigger decided to attack his alternate target, the Japanese supply and fuel dump on Guppy Island.
-One hundred and forty-three mortar rounds were fired from the beach, setting the base ablaze.
-As the marines began to withdraw, the Japanese landed a force down the coast behind them to attempt to cut off their withdrawal.
-Fighting off four separate attacks, Bigger's force established a position on the western bank of the Warrior River, to await the arrival of the boats to withdraw the force.
-At this point, the raid was momentarily stalled when a Japanese ambush trapped between 40 and 50 marines.
-Three marines were severely wounded, one of them fatally.
-Ten of the marines were picked up and rescued by the motor torpedo boat PT-59, under the command of Lieutenant John F. Kennedy, though fire from the PT-59 allowed the Navy time to rescue many other surviving marines aboard another PT boat, PT-236, covered by air support from aircraft based on Munda.
+From the beach, 143 mortar rounds were fired, setting the base ablaze.

+As the Marines began to withdraw, the Japanese landed a force down the coast behind them to attempt to cut off their withdrawal.
+Fighting off four separate attacks, Bigger's force established a position on the western bank of the Warrior River to await the arrival of the boats to withdraw the force.
+At this point, the raid was momentarily stalled when a Japanese ambush trapped between 40 and 50 Marines.
+Three Marines were severely wounded, one of them fatally.
+Ten of the Marines were picked up and rescued by the motor torpedo boat PT-59, under the command of Lieutenant John F. Kennedy, though fire from the PT-59 allowed the Navy time to rescue many other surviving Marines aboard another PT boat, PT-236, covered by air support from aircraft based on Munda.